saurabh241930/handbook/README.md

 <h3>Javascript by reference vs. by value : </h3>

-*My understanding is that this is actually very simple:
-Javascript is always pass by value, but when a variable refers to an object (including arrays), the "value" is a reference to the object.
+*Javascript is always pass by value, but when a variable refers to an object (including arrays), the "value" is a reference to the object.
 Changing the value of a variable never changes the underlying primitive or object, it just points the variable to a new primitive or object.
 However, changing a property of an object referenced by a variable does change the underlying object So, to work through some of your examples:*